kjhealy/kieranhealy.hugo/content/blog/confessors-in-harmony/index.markdown

 utopian socialism, in particular, often ends up with schemes that are at once clearly hierarchical, or at least occupationally differentiated, highly integrated and solidaristic, but also fully accommodating of individual freedoms and liberties.
-A magic wand granting some theory or human nature or positing a general conversion to some sort of religion of science are often waved to accomplish the hard parts.
+A magic wand granting some theory of human nature or positing a general conversion to some sort of religion of science are often waved to accomplish the hard parts.